das-developers/das2D/README.md

 das2_init(); // <-- not needed in D code due to module initilizers
 ```
 at the beginning of each program that uses das2D.
 A `shared static this()`
-block in the `package.d` file handles runtime initialization.
+block in the `das2/package.d` file handles runtime initialization.